-The Board consists of 10 members (2 vacancies), a majority (7) being independent non-executive directors ("INED") with 3 executive directors ("ED").
+The Board consists of 10 members, a majority (7) being independent non-executive directors ("INED") with 3 executive directors ("ED").
 The Company considers the independence of a majority of its Board members to be a key feature to good corporate governance.
 All non-executive directors are deemed independent directors who can exercise sound judgement and decision making independent of the views of management, political interests or inappropriate outside interests.

-The Board (while embarked on a recruitment process to fulfil two vacancies) recognises that diversity is also key to its ability to function effectively by drawing on different skill sets, experiences, qualifications and other diversity factors to maximise understanding, identify different abilities, obtain diverse perspectives and balance the decision-making process.
+The Board recognises that diversity is key to the Board's ability to function effectively.
+It is the view of the board that diversity of skill sets, experiences, qualifications, gender and background help to maximise and balance the decision making process and reduce behaviour and culture risks.
 The Board currently benefits from the broad professional and educational backgrounds of its directors, which collectively include accounting, actuarial, medical, financial, governance, risk management and regulatory experience as well as experience in both domestic and international organisations.

-The Board believes its compensation comprises an appropriate balance of executive and non-executive directors and is suitably qualified to meet its strategic objectives and any applicable regulatory requirements.
+While it is in the process of seeking to fill its existing vacancies, the Board believes its composition comprises an appropriate balance of executive and non-executive directors and is suitably qualified to meet its strategic objectives and any applicable regulatory requirements.

-The Board of Directors of Vhi Insurance, as at 31 December 2018
+The Board of Directors of Vhi Insurance, as at 31 December 2019